zedlopez/ifm/The Recipe Book.md

 ^^{taking+action+}^^{taking+action+: implicit taking}^^{dropping+action+}^^{inserting it into+action+}^^{putting it on+action+}^^{implicitly taking something+activity+} ^^{implicitly taking something+activitycat+}
 We may want to change the default refusal message when the player tries to pick up scenery: [Replanting] demonstrates this case simply.

-[Removal] modifies responses to successful ``TAKE`` commands, with the effect that when the player picks up an item, they get a response such as "You take the book from the shelf."
+[Removal] modifies responses to successful ``TAKE`` commands, with the effect that when the player picks up an item, they get a response such as ``You take the book from the shelf.``

 [Croft] modifies the ``DROP`` command, so that objects dropped on specific surfaces get reported in a special way.
 [Celadon] allows the player to drop even objects they are carrying indirectly, for instance on a tray or in a sack.